Want Texture? Seek Unconventional Tools

 “I figured the only way to do that was to paint every single blade of grass,” he says.
 He started by using a brush with only one bristle, but found that this process was too time consuming, so he created a brush with fifty or sixty individual hairs on it, lined up in a row.
 This “comb” allowed Di Fronzo to paint texture convincingly and capture the illusion of fields of grass as he built up the surface.

 I couldn’t agree more.
-Art can and should stand on its own, but that doesn’t disvalue the importance and interest we have in the details of the creative process.
-Di Fronzo created a new technique for himself that opened doors for him at a time when his creative sensibility needed a boost.
-My studio bookshelves–lined with artist monographs, technique manuals, and more–give me that same kind of boos, and have given me a lot of food for thought about painting techniques and methods.
+Art can stand on its own.
+That doesn’t take away the importance and interest we have in the details of the creative process.
+Di Fronzo created a new technique for himself.
+It opened doors for him at a time when his creative sensibility needed a boost.